Guess what? We did it again. We bought House #4, which represents our 6th rental unit in total!

 We’re ecstatic about this house purchase, as you can guess.
 We already have a tenant living there, and – knock on wood – he seems like an ideal tenant (great job, etc).

-But it’s also clear that these deals are getting tougher and tougher to find.
+It’s clear that these deals are getting tougher to find.
 Two years ago, you could throw a dart at a real estate listing and score an awesome deal.
 These days, you’ll devote hundreds of hours to combing for a needle in a haystack.

 We’re very happy with the six rental units that we’ve accumulated during the Great Recession (one triplex and three single-family homes).
 But the Great Recovery is now rearing its ugly head.
 That’s bad news for buyers.
-Our focus is going to shift to mortgage pay-down rather than property accumulation.
+Our focus is going to shift to mortgage pay-down rather than property accumulation … maybe.

 Although I might search for just one more.